 Quitting Coffee Was Hard—But You Should See My Glowing Skin

 My decision to give up this holy grail of a.m. beverages wasn't mine initially.
-I was invited to do a detox and I jumped at the chance, not realising that it involved ditching the java juice.
+I was invited to do the Sakara Level II detox (story coming soon), and I jumped at the chance, not realising that it involved ditching the java juice.
 But knowing ahead of the five-day cleanse that I couldn't have caffeine, I decided to go cold turkey.
 It won't be that hard, I thought to myself.
 But I was wrong.
 Despite only having one cup of coffee a day (when you add that regular cup over the last 10 years), I clearly had a caffeine addiction.
 Let me say this: Caffeine withdrawal is real, so very real.

 "Breaking up with coffee and caffeine is not a joke," affirmed Carly Brawner, holistic nutritionist, health coach, and founder of Frolic and Flow.
 "For those who have repeatedly tried to give it up and can't because it's too difficult, you are not alone.
 There is a reason John Hopkins Medicine considers caffeine withdrawal a disorder.
 For some, the process is less painful than it is for others."
 Unfortunately, I was one of the "others," and I suffered terribly.
 Ahead is my account of what really happens to your body when you give up coffee, along with Brawner's professional analysis.
 It was rough, but on the other hand, you'll see what it did for my skin.

 Day 1: Yes, You Get a Dizzying Headache